 According to Thebaynet.com, the tanker truck had been on its way to an emergency call when the incident occurred.
 The truck, known as Dunkirk Volunteer Fire Department Tanker 5, was responding to a house fire at 3725 Robinson Road in Huntingtown.

 The Calvert County Sheriff’s Office and Crash Reconstruction Team responded to the scene and found two crew members inside the vehicle: Lieutenant Marty Sealey, who was driving the truck, and Lieutenant John Faulkner Jr.

 Lt.
 Sealey was transported from the scene by Maryland State Police helicopter to MedStar Hospital in Washington, D.C. where he was listed in critical but stable condition.
 Lt.
 Faulkner, who was initially transported to Calvert Memorial Hospital, was later transferred to MedStar where he was also listed in critical but stable condition.

 According to Thebaynet.com, the accident at least partially was the result of a tire blowout and tread separation that occurred as the truck rounded a curve on Robinson Road.
 At the time of the accident, the tanker was carrying its full capacity of 3000 gallons of water.
 The cause of the crash is still under investigation.

 It’s important to take all possible safety precautions while driving in order to protect ourselves and our loved ones from injury.
 If you or a loved one have been injured in an accident that was the result of another person’s negligence, you may have grounds for a personal injury case.
-Call the experienced personal injury attorneys at Alpert Schreyer, LLC for your free consultation.
+Call the experienced personal injury attorneys at Alpert Schreyer, LLC for your free case evaluation.
 We will listen to you, review your case, and fight for your rightful compensation.